Eudora, KS Water Damage and your Washing Machine

 According to research studies, flooded washing machines are amongst the top 10 causes for insurance claims filed every year.
 This includes all Lawrence home related damage claims.
 Water damage frequently occurs from this underappreciated and overworked home appliance.
 SERVPRO of Lawrence/Ottawa offers some information and preventative tips.

 Washing machine flooding is problematic for several different reasons.
 The water source is known as white water, potable and safe.
 If the leakage source is from the washing machine drum or the drainage hose, then gray water is the result.
 This is called category 2 water and holds contaminants from soiled clothing, detergent chemicals, and possibly debris contacting the water.
-This can lead to illness upon exposure to skin or ingestion.
+This can lead to health effects upon exposure to skin or ingestion.
 Once excessive water pooling has transpired, your Lawrence property can be subjected to unwanted structural damage or mold infestation.

 What Makes Washing Machines Malfunction?